mas16/packaging_tutorial/README.md

-# Packaging Python Tutorial
+# Packaging Python Projects Tutorial
+by MAS16

 ## Introduction

-I am working through the packaging python tutorial so I can package some of my Python scripts.
+This is my implementation of the Python project packging tutorial.
+The tutorial I followed is from the [PyPA site](https://packaging.python.org/tutorials/packaging-projects/)